XavierBurt/XavierBurt.github.io/essays/smart-questions.md

 ---
 layout: essay
 type: essay
-title: "Smart Questions, Good Answers"
+title: "Javascript's Niche"
 # All dates must be YYYY-MM-DD format!
 date: 2015-09-08
 published: true
 labels:
-  - Questions
-  - Answers
+  - Programming
-  - StackOverflow
+  - JavaScript
 ---
 ## My experience with JavaScript
   For all of my life, I’ve heard complaints about how javascript is just a “scripting language” and that it’s way less useful than the likes of Java and C++ and Python.
 However, I’ve learned to disagree with that statement.
 Throughout my experience with JavaScript so far, I’ve learned that it’s much more than just a scripting language.
 I started learning it when I was around 10 on Khan Academy, and generally wasn’t very impressed with it.
 At that time, I had already learned a little bit of Java, and the version of JavaScript that I had learned was a lot less than Java.
 I didn’t learn any of the things that make JavaScript special, never messed around with functions, and barely even noticed that there weren’t any types.